devlaming/gnames/README.md

 Performing assortative mating generation 1
 Drawing genotypes generation 2
 Drawing traits generation 2
-Highest diagonal element of GRM after 2 generations = 1.043
+Highest diagonal element of GRM after 2 generations = 1.045
-Runtime: 1.302 seconds
+Runtime: 1.235 seconds
 ```

 This output shows `gnames` has simulated a founder population comprising 1000 individuals and 10,000 SNPs.
 Subsequently, `gnames` has simulated two generations of offspring data under genetic nurture and assortative mating.
-The highest element of the diagonal of the GRM has increased from 1.042 to 1.043 over the two generations.
+The whole simulation took about 1.2 seconds.
+The highest element of the diagonal of the GRM has increased from 1.042 to 1.045 over the two generations.

 ## Tutorial